stevenandrewyates/DeplexGBS/README.md

 git clone https://github.com/stevenandrewyates/DeplexGBS
 ```

 One last thing before deplexing, you need a folder to store it in.
-In this example (an in reality), let's call it DEPLEX
+In this example (and in reality), let's call it DEPLEX

 ```
 mkdir DEPLEX